marco-eckstein/js-common/readme.md

   trigger appropriate parts of the build cycle (compile, lint, test).
 The watch mode is not bulletproof:
   It works for file updates, but you may get problems if you rename or delete files.
 - Run `npm run standard-version` instead of `npm version` to bump the version.
+- Before publishing, make sure the copyright year range is up to date.
 - Publish with `npm publish --access public`.
 This will run the full build cycle before publishing.